Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 Set a group naming policy at the Azure AD level

-When Microsoft first released Office 365 Groups in 2014, using the distribution groups policy was the only option—and it might sound like a good thing to have one policy applied consistently to both distribution groups and Office 365 Groups.
+When Microsoft first released Office 365 Groups in 2014 (now Microsoft 365 groups), using the distribution groups policy was the only option—and it might sound like a good thing to have one policy applied consistently to both distribution groups and Microsoft 365 Groups.

-Microsoft's new naming policy uses settings in the Azure Active Directory policy for Office 365 Groups—meaning all Office 365 applications can access the policy to retrieve the naming controls.
+Microsoft’s new naming policy uses settings in the Azure Active Directory policy for Microsoft 365 Groups—meaning all Microsoft 365 applications can access the policy to retrieve the naming controls.

 Similar to the distribution group naming policy in Exchange, this group naming policy consists of the following features: